softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 what you learned before you graduated.**

 ![](https://cdn-images-1.medium.com/max/800/1*uYUadzYrtzEhQVlrueimYA.png)
-<br>*Remember, like in every draft, you have to prove your own potential within your
+<br>*Like in every draft, you have to prove your own potential within your
 college days, boot camps, and interviews.
 But that is just the first step of the journey.
 The rest, you have to learn them as well within the time-frame of your career.*